kimin-yun/VIBE-H/README.md

 The "woman.mp4" video was sourced from the FragTrack.
 If you use this video, please cite the following paper: Amit Adam, Ehud Rivlin, Ilan Shimshoni.
 "Robust Fragments-based Tracking using the Integral Histogram."
 Proc.
 CVPR 2006, pp. 798-805.

 The "continuousPan.mp4" video is part of the PTZ series from the [ChangeDetection2014 dataset](http://jacarini.dinf.usherbrooke.ca/dataset2014).
 If you utilize this video, please cite the following paper: Y. Wang, P.-M. Jodoin, F. Porikli, J. Konrad, Y. Benezeth, and P. Ishwar.
 "CDnet 2014: An Expanded Change Detection Benchmark Dataset."
 Proc.
 IEEE Workshop on Change Detection (CDW-2014) at CVPR-2014, pp. 387-394, 2014.

-The "soapbox.mp4" video is part of [DAVIS dataset](https://davischallenge.org/davis2016/code.html).
-If you utilize this video, please cite the following paper: F. Perazzi, J. Pont-Tuset, B. McWilliams, L. Van Gool, M. Gross, and A. Sorkine-Hornung, "A Benchmark Dataset and Evaluation Methodology for Video Object Segmentation", Computer Vision and Pattern Recognition (CVPR) 2016.

 License and Citation